A New Leader In Europe: Pyramid Global Hospitality Expands With Axiom Hospitality Merger

-announces the strategic merger of the company's European division, Hamilton Pyramid Europe , with Axiom Hospitality .
+LONDON, UNITED KINGDOM, November 4, 2024 /EINPresswire / -- Pyramid Global Hospitality announces the strategic merger of the company's European division, Hamilton Pyramid Europe, with Axiom Hospitality.
 The two hotel management companies are combining to create the UK and Continental Europe's hotel and resort management company of choice for the region's leading hotel sector investors.

 This merger brings significant benefits to both companies and enhances the suite of services being offered to hotel owners in the UK and Continental Europe, including a sharing of best practices, brand relationships, and access to additional global expertise and proprietary tools.